 Why is folic acid important?

-I found out at 12 weeks, should I still take it?
+I found out I was pregnant at 12 weeks, should I still take it?

-By 12 weeks, the baby's neural tube will have closed and so it is not necessary to take folic acid, but it is not harmful to take it all the way through your pregnancy if you are taking pregnancy multivitamin tablets that contain it.
+By 12 weeks, the baby's neural tube should have closed so you don’t need to take folic acid.
+But it isn’t harmful to take it all the way through your pregnancy.
+So, you can carry on if you are taking pregnancy multivitamin tablets that contain it.

 I haven't taken folic acid, will my baby be OK?

+Try not to worry.
 It is unlikely that the lack of folic acid will have affected your baby’s development as the risk is small.
-But if you’re worried about not having taken folic acid during the early months of your pregnancy, talk to your doctor or midwife.
+But talk to your midwife or doctor if you’re worried.